 Soil tensiometers for measuring soil moisture are available at a cost of $75 to $100.
 They can be purchased through several field equipment suppliers.

 Place the porous tube of the tensiometer at the depth you desire moisture measurement.
 You can calibrate your tensiometer to a particular soil so irrigation is done when the tension on the gauge reads a certain value (a number specific to your soil and the crop you are growing).
-A maximum value (usually 30 to 35) would be used for a sandy loam soil and this value may vary with the particular tensiometer purchased.
+A maximum value (usually 30-35) would be used for a sandy loam soil and this value may vary with the particular tensiometer purchased.
 In utilizing tensiometers, be certain you are aware of soil variability within a given field.
 Three to four tensiometers per field may be needed to adequately account for this variability and, in addition, two depths (commonly 6" and 12") may be necessary to adequately reflect the most critically stressed areas.
+The 6" unit indicates when soil moisture near the surface is being depleted (begin irrigating) and the 12" one shows when the moisture has moved to the bottom of the root zone (stop irrigation).
+In a drip irrigation system, a rule of thumb is to place the tensiometer about 6" from the tape at a depth of one-third the entire root zone.
 During irrigation, the tensiometer indicates when field capacity has been attained at the depth of the porous tube.

 When using drip irrigation on plastic-covered raised beds, during rain events where less than one inch of rainfall has fallen, run the drip irrigation system as normal.
 When greater than one inch of rainfall has occurred, delay the application of water through the drip irrigation system.